manavsu/learn_c/1_primitives/README.md

 ```

 In this example, the `add` function takes two integer parameters and returns their sum.
 The `return` statement is used to specify the value to be returned to the caller.
 The `return` statement directly calculates and returns the product of `a` and `b`.

-TODO: add link to functions for later section.

 ## Primitive Data Types